Satisfactory Academic Progress

 • The Plan of Study should be completed with your academic advisor and your advisor must sign the plan.
 If your advisor is unable to sign the Plan of Study, they may email the plan to our office using their UNI email address.

-• Third party documentation is not always required, but you are strongly encouraged to submit supporting documentation with your appeal.
+• Third party documentation is strongly encouraged to support what you discuss in your essay.
 Lack of documentation may cause your appeal to be delayed or denied.

 • Contact the Office of Financial Aid & Scholarships with questions or concerns about the appeal process.